palewire/first-news-app/docs/index.rst

         </body>
     </html>

-Once again, commit your work.
+Reload ``http://localhost:8000/1/`` to see it.
+Then once again commit your work.

 .. code-block:: bash